eldstal/cardcinogen/README.md

 The first text is taken from the file `phrases.txt` and the second is from `quotes.txt`.
 Both of these files must be present in the deck directory.

 The size of the cards will be equal to the size of the front-image.
-The x, y, width and height values for each text label can be specified as a percentage (of the card size) or as an absolute pixel distance.
-Negative values are counted from the opposite card edge (right or bottom).
+The x, y, for each text label are specified in pixels, defining the top-left corner of the text label from the top-left corner of the card.

 ## Invocation